 A valuation for probate is based on the price which the jewellery is likely to realise if it were sold at the time of death of the owner.
 As this does not take into account the current cost of labour, materials or current taxation levels, but only the current market situation, the figure put on the jewellery valued for probate will be considerable lower than a valuation for insurance purposes.

 A valuation for realisation is usually made in the form of an offer by ourselves, or we may quote the price which you should offer if you wished to purchase the jewellery from an estate or by private treaty.
 Such a valuation will make into account not only the condition, style and quality of the jewellery but the jewellers view of the market possibilities at the time the valuation is given.
 It should be appreciated that a valuation given to you by ourselves does not represent an offer to purchase, unless we actually make such an offer in the course of making a valuation for realisation purposes.

 What should your valuation contain?

 Apart from a statement of opinion as to the final value of the piece of jewellery, the valuation should contain a description sufficiently detailed to be able to identify the item should it be stolen or lost.
-Together with photographs.
-Offords valuations contain all the above including coloured digital photographs.
+Together with photographs, Offord and Sons valuations contain all the above including coloured digital photographs.

 Who should value your jewellery?

-For very practical reasons a qualified gemmologist and registered Valuer should always undertake the valuation of jewellery, because he has the experience of the current market situation.
+For very practical reasons a qualified gemmologist and registered valuer should always undertake the valuation of jewellery, because they have the experience of the current market situation.